kushaniperera/Blog/pages/Wassom 2015.md

 - [[card]] **Chapter 1**
   Chapter 1 outlines the evolution of AR with examples that readers are familiar with.
 - [[card]] **Chapter 2**
-  Geofencing - "This refers to the establishment of invisible boundaries in real space, the crossing of which triggers a digital response"
+  Geofencing - "*This refers to the establishment of invisible boundaries in real space, the crossing of which triggers a digital response*"
 -
 -